more than 165 collaborators

 We take a holistic approach to addressing the many factors that impact maternal health and strive to leverage the private sector for public good.

-We collaborate across sectors — working with governments, nongovernmental organizations (NGOs), patient groups, professional associations, entrepreneurs, UN agencies, research institutions, other businesses and even other pharmaceutical companies.
+We value continuous learning and adaptability through commitment to cross-sector collaboration — working with governments, nongovernmental organizations (NGOs), patient groups, professional associations, entrepreneurs, UN agencies, research institutions, other businesses and even other pharmaceutical companies.
+We are committed to understanding, amplifying, and responding to individual’s experiences by supporting and embracing diversity and inclusion by working with grantees and collaborators that represent the populations they aim to serve.
 We consider proposals for grants and collaborations that are aligned with our strategy based on invitation or through targeted open calls.
 We do not accept unsolicited proposals.

 When a mother is healthy and has a safe, high-quality delivery, we set the foundation for children, families, communities and societies to thrive for generations to come.
 Newborns are more likely to survive, children are more likely to stay in school, women can make valuable contributions to their communities and health systems are made stronger.
 We call this the “Mom Effect.”